zio/zio-schema/docs/overview/understanding.md

 ## Understanding ZIO-Schema

-ZIO-Schema is a part of ZIO that is used in many projects (e.g. ZIO-Flow, ZIO-SQL, etc.).
+ZIO-Schema is a library used in many ZIO projects such as ZIO-Flow and ZIO-SQL.
 ZIO is all about reification of your types.
 Reification means transforming something abstract (e.g. side effects, accessing fields, structure)  into something "real" (values).

 ### Reification: functional effects